Special Educational Needs and Disability Information Report

 At Ellingham, we are aware that at different times pupils may require additional support due to circumstances outside of school.
 On these occasions, we work with the family to identify ways in which we can support: whether that be individual sessions with our pupil and parent support assistants, after school sessions, at a club or accessing external agencies.
 We use a Behaviour Policy throughout the school and if a pupil presents challenging behaviour, we would work to implement supportive strategies to enable them to make positive choices and avoid exclusions.
 Behaviour support may be in the form of an individual behaviour plan and include break-time activities, small group intervention or the involvement of an external agency, the Individual Pupil Support Service.

-All clubs, trips and activities offered to pupils at Ellingham are available to pupils with special educational needs.
+All school journeys, clubs, trips and activities offered to pupils at Ellingham are available to pupils with special educational needs.
 For some pupils, ‘reasonable adjustments’ may need to be made.
 This is always done in partnership with families and carers.
 Ellingham offers a range of extra-curricular activities which are run either by school staff or external clubs and these can change on a half termly basis.
 Up to date club information is available from the school office.
-All pupils have access to games lead by Mr Johnson and Mr Collins our sports coaches at break times and lunchtimes.
+All pupils have access to games lead by our sports coaches at break times and lunchtimes.
+Currently there are restrictions in place due to government Covid guidelines.

 You can make an appointment with Mrs Cook through the school office in person or by emailing firstname.lastname@example.org

-- Making sure that the necessary support is made for any child who attends the school who has SEND.
+Making sure that the necessary support is made for any child who attends the school who has SEND.
+The governing body would work with the school to make referrals to social services, health professionals or the local authority if they believe a family needed additional support.

 At Ellingham, we provide support at different stages.